 Click the 'Play' button to read out loud this webpage content

-Christmas really needs no introduction at all.
-It is a festival that marks the birth of Jesus Christ, a messiah, spiritual leader and a great soul.
+Christmas is a festival that marks the birth of Jesus Christ, a messiah, spiritual leader and a great soul.
 Christmas can be regarded as the most widely celebrated festival in the world.
-It is a religious, cultural and social event, observed by billions of people from great many countries.
-It is celebrated on the 25th of December.
+It is a religious, cultural and social event, observed by billions of people from a great many countries.
+It is celebrated every year on December 25.

 Christmas stands for Christ’s Mass, the religious service of Jesus.
 It has an interesting history behind it.
-In the earlier days, only Jesus’s rising from the dead was celebrated as Easter and his day of birth was not observed, as it was not mentioned in the Bible.
-It was Pope Julius I of the 4th century who chose December 25 as the day of advent of Jesus, absorbing the prevailing religious traditions then.
-This day was known initially as the Feast of Nativity.
-Then it spread to Egypt, then to England and later to northern Europe by the 8th century.
-Soon this Christmas day spread throughout the Christian world, both as a pious and also as a joyous occasion.
-Jesus’s birthday of Christmas is actually believed to be the day when the three wise men found the new-born Jesus in the manger.
+In the earlier days, only Jesus’s rising from death was celebrated as Easter and his day of birth was not observed, as it was not mentioned in the Bible.
+Pope Julius I of the 4th century chose December 25 as the day of the advent of Jesus, absorbing the prevailing religious traditions then.
+This day was known, initially, as the Feast of Nativity.
+Then it spread to Egypt, then to England, and later to northern Europe by the 8th century.
+Soon, this Christmas day spread throughout the Christian world, both as a pious and as a joyous occasion.
+Jesus’s birthday of Christmas is actually believed to be the day when the three wise men found the newborn Jesus in the manger.

-There are special mid night masses and payer services in all Churches, which are attended by thousands of devout.
-It is a traditional practice to create the Nativity scene regarding the birth Jesus with the setting up of a crib, and this is done in Churches, homes and even in public places.
-Group singing of Christmas carols, the devotional songs, is another popular tradition which is followed in many places.
-Tastefully decorated Christmas Trees, big and small, are also setup at many spots, including public places.
-Santa Claus, the genial white-bearded grand old man, is an inseparable part of Christmas celebration as he arrives on Christmas eve with plenty of presents for the children.
-Public places also see grand decorations and are well lit, during Christmas time.
+There are special midnight masses and prayer services in all Churches, which are attended by thousands of devout.
+It is a traditional practice to create the nativity scene regarding the birth of Jesus with the setting up of a crib, in Churches, homes and even in public places.
+Group singing of Christmas carols, the devotional songs, is another popular tradition, which is followed in many places.
+Tastefully decorated Christmas trees, big and small, are also set up at many spots, including public places.
+Santa Claus, the genial white-bearded grand old man, is an inseparable part of Christmas celebration as he arrives on Christmas Eve with plenty of presents for the children.
+Public places also see grand decorations and are well-lit during Christmas time.
 People wear new clothes, offer prayers to the Lord, exchange ‘Merry Christmas’ greetings with one another, share gifts, visit friends and relatives, and enjoy the day with sumptuous feasts.